pomdtr/sunbeam/docs/index.md

 features:
   - title: Augment your tools
     icon: 🦾
-    details: Wrap your tools in slicks, keyboard-driven UIs with a few lines of code, using the language of your choice.
+    details: Wrap your tools in slick, keyboard-driven TUIs with a few lines of code, using the language of your choice.
   - title: Cross-platform
     icon: 🌍
     details: Sunbeam is distributed as a single binary, available for windows, macos and linux.